awesome-print/awesome_print/CONTRIBUTING.md

 1. Create your feature branch (`git checkout -b my-new-feature`)

-1. Update [CHANGELOG.md](https://github.com/awesome-print/awesome_print/blob/master/CHANGELOG.md) with a brief description of your changes under the `unreleased` heading.
+1. Update [CHANGELOG.md](https://github.com/awesome-print/awesome_print/blob/master/CHANGELOG.md) with a brief description of your changes under the `unreleased` heading as a new item.

-1. Add/Update tests were appropriate
+1. Add/Update tests where appropriate

 1. Commit your changes (`git commit -am 'Added some feature'`)